TwilioDevEd/account-verification-node/README.md

 [![Build Status](https://travis-ci.org/TwilioDevEd/warm-transfer-node.svg?branch=master)](https://travis-ci.org/TwilioDevEd/warm-transfer-node)

 When a new user signs up for your application, you want to make sure their contact information is accurate.
-You'd also like some assurance they are in fact a human being!
+You also like to have some assurance they are in fact a human being!
 You want to make sure that every new user account in your system is an actual person you can serve.

 [View the full tutorial here](https://www.twilio.com/docs/tutorials/walkthrough/account-verification/node/express)!